What is a Spotting Hole Drill Bit? – All You Should Know!

 The variation of characteristics of spot hole drill bit depends on the material type and the tip angle.

 Above is the variation in other characteristics related to a common drill bit size.
-There are a wide range of spotting hole drill bits on the market.
+There is a wide range of spotting hole drill bits on the market.

-What is the Difference Between Spotting Hole Drill Bit and Center Drill Bit?
+What is the Difference Between a Spotting Hole Drill Bit and a Center Drill Bit?

 Spotting vs center drill bit